Bhargavi84/yoga-emporium/README.md

     Also has hover button on the top to display which category you are viewing.
     * Clearance :- When clicked, it will sort products category Clearance and displays on the screen.
     Also has hover button on the top to display which category you are viewing.
-    * All specials :- When clicked, it will sort New arrival, Deals and Clearance and displays on the screen.
+    * All specials :- When clicked, it will sort New arrival, Deals, Clearance and All specials and displays on the screen.
      This feature also have all 3 categories hover button on the top to swap the category.

 ### Delivery Banner